vesterheim/vesterheim.github.io/folk-art-school/instructors/england-heidi.md

 ---
 published: true
-title: Lois Mueller
+title: Heidi England
 meta_title:        # Appears on bookmarks, search results, etc...
 meta_description:  # Used in HTML head and as the description for some search engines

 lead:
-  image: folk-art-school/instructors/mueller-lois.jpg
+  image:
-  alt: Lois Mueller
+  alt:
-  caption: Lois Mueller
+  caption:

 pagelist:
   exclude: false